The 2023 UQ flu vaccination program is closed now.

 Evidence of flu vaccinations

 Once you’ve had your vaccine, you’ll be able to get an immunisation history statement to prove your vaccination status.
-You can get this through myGov or by calling Medicare on 1800 653 809, even if you don’t have a Medicare number.
+You can get this through myGov or by calling Medicare on 132 011.

 Frequently asked questions